Salkantay Trail: Towards Machu Picchu

 For those who want to relax a little after all the hard work undertaken to complete the entire route to Machu Picchu, it is possible to visit the Cocalmayo Hot Springs, located a few kilometers from the old historic sanctuary, in a district called Santa Teresa.

-Differences between the Salkantay Trail and Inca Trail
+Differences between the Salkantay Trail and the Inca Trail

 For history enthusiasts, the Inca Trail is ideal, as it passes many archaeological sites.
-Nature lovers might prefer the Salkantay Trail, which traverses beautiful cloud forests, however, the choice depends on the type of experience you seek, so thorough research is recommended to ensure a memorable journey.
+Nature lovers might prefer the Salkantay Trail, which traverses beautiful cloud forests; however, the choice depends on the type of experience you seek, so we recommend thorough research to ensure a memorable journey.

 Viagens Machu Picchu, journeys that inspire, moments that last.